LeShadowHub/Pintos-1/README.md

 # Pintos

-Threads: a semi-working thread in the thread branch.
+Threads: semi-working version of threads in the threads branch.
 Not in master </br>
 Userprog: complete </br>
 VM: excluding memory mapped files (vm-merge-stk not passed.
 Will fix)</br>
 Filesys: exlcuding buffer cache </br>